fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 3N to a wall, 2W to a wall, and 1N through a door (you can tell because the rooms aren't Dark).
 Continue N and then E to get message #4.

+- (19,09) "In all the land, the fourth is and."

-Reverse back to the stairs -- note that if you hug the N part of the two-wide E-W hallway with the main staircase in it, there's a teleporter that will screw your count up -- and head W instead.
-Eventually go 4N until you hit a wall, then W into a corner, and 4N to a trapped four-way intersection.
-There's an Anti-Magic Zone to your E, and I bet you really need your MACO right now, so let's skip over it.
-Head 3W where you'll hit a teleporter (except you won't know because it's dark... unless you've got a special-detect spell up, which I recommend).
-Then turn around and go 2E 1S into a room, and 2S.
-Fight an encounter and then read message #1.
+Reverse back to the stairs – note that if you hug the north wall of the two-wide east/west hallway with the main staircase in it, there's a teleporter that will screw your count up – and continue west.
+Eventually go 4N until you hit a wall, 3W into a corner, and 4N to a trapped four-way intersection.
+I bet you're really enjoying having *C2:MACO* running right now, so let's skip over the Anti-Magic Zone to the east of here.
+Head 3W where you'll hit a teleporter (except you won't know because it's dark... unless you've got a specials-detect spell up, which I recommend).
+Then turn around and go 2E 1S into a room, then 2S.
+Fight an encounter and read message #1.

+- (09,07) "Do not scry, the first is lie."

-3N back to the dark hallway, then 1E into a spinner.
+3N back to the dark hallway, then 1E into a spinner (there's a trap here as well).
 S of here is the Magic Mouth, but we're not ready yet.
-Head 1E 1S, fight an encounter, and find the closet in the SE corner with message #2.
-Then go back to the hallway, 2E 1N into another room, and message #5 in the NW corner.
+Head 1E 1S, fight an encounter, and find the closet in the southeast corner with message #2.
+Then go back to the hallway, 2E 1N into another room, and message #5 in the northwest corner.

+- (13,08) "The One God's second is surely with."
+- (11,12) "We speak of One God, eternal is he, his fifth is almost certainly be."

-Go E again to the next intersection (TRZP).
+Go E again to the next intersection (there's a trap).
 Cross 1E 1N and enter a room that *is* still Dark, for a change.
 Follow the spiral around until you hit a gratuitous Anti-Magic Zone, then step 1W.
-An old merchant will sell you the Master Key for 50,000gp.
-That sounds like a lot of cash, but I was sitting on over 2M gp at this point, so it didn't even make a dent in my treasury.
+An old merchant will sell you the Master Key for $50,000.
+That may sound like a lot of cash but I was sitting on over $2 million at this point.
 And it makes getting in here much easier because you don't have to go through the damn Sewers.
 If you choose to attack him instead, he summons 6 Wraiths.
-It's not the hardest combat, but you don't win the Key afterwards, so it's not worth it...
+It's not the hardest combat, but you don't win the Key afterwards so it's not really worth it.

 Unwind back to the hallway.
 Step 1W to the intersection, then 5N to another intersection with a trap and an AMZ on the same square.
 Straight E from here you'll find a closet with message #3.

+- (21,15) "As the One God has said, the third is passion if you have love and life."

-Come back here and head N again; 5N is another trap, 6W from there is another trap, and 6W from there is yet another.
+Go back to the intersection and head north again; 5N is another trap, 6W from there is another trap, and 6W from there is yet another.
 1N from there is a message that you smell burning coals.
 If you go 4W from here you'll step on hot coals and fight two combats, then get message #7.
 Ouchie.

+- (00,21) "The One has said that the first man is blessed and the last is damned."

 One more message.
-From the "smell" square, head 6S to another trapped intersection, then 2W and N. Enter the room and head to the NW corner for a fight and message #6.
+From the "smell" square, head 6S to another trapped intersection, then 2W 2N.
+Head to the northwest corner for a fight and message #6.

+- "On the many levels, several are ancient but the sixth is forever."

 That's the lot.
-If you cleverly interpret the messages, they spell out the phrase 'LIE WITH PASSION AND BE FOREVER DAMNED,' which seems awful preachy for an evil mage.
-Though it's true I haven't seen any succubi around here...
+If you cleverly interpret the messages, they spell out the phrase `LIE WITH PASSION AND BE FOREVER DAMNED`, which seems awful preachy for an evil mage.

 Reverse to the last intersection.
 Head 6E to a trap-and-spinner combo and exit to the S. 5S is another trap-and-spinner but we've already been here so the trap's been triggered or zapped away already.
 Keep heading S until you exit the Darkness and find a magic mouth that demands the One God's seven words.
-Enter them one at a time (hit Enter between words) and the mouth will reveal the staircase at (3,9).
+Enter them one at a time (hit Enter between words) and the mouth will reveal the staircase at (03,09).
 Get it wrong and the mouth disappears, so you have to exit the level and come back to get it to regenerate.